kwansupp/speechlab-nt2-conv-unity/README.md

 ![Components_ConvoAvatar](Screenshots/Components_ConvoAvatar.png)

-- Player_Avatar
+- Player_Avatar has a controller script that allows for keyboard input to controller player actions.

 ![Components_PlayerAvatar](Screenshots/Components_PlayerAvatar.png)

-- LLM
+- LLM, this is where UndreamAI API is loaded.
+LLM models can be downloaded and selected under Model Settings.

 ![Components_LLM](Screenshots/Components_LLM.png)

-- LLMAgent
+- LLMAgent, handles chat settings for LLM.

 ![Components_LLMAgent](Screenshots/Components_LLMAgent.png)